astropy/astropy/docs/nddata/utils.rst

 ---------------

 The `~astropy.nddata.utils.Cutout2D` class can be used to create a postage stamp cutout image from a 2D array.
 If an optional `~astropy.wcs.WCS` object is input to `~astropy.nddata.utils.Cutout2D`, then the `~astropy.nddata.utils.Cutout2D` object will contain an updated `~astropy.wcs.WCS` corresponding to the cutout array.

-First, let's simulate a single source on a 2D data array.
+First, we simulate a single source on a 2D data array.
 If you would like to simulate many sources, see :ref:`bounding-boxes`.

 Note: The pair convention is different for **size** and **position**!
 The position is specified as (x,y), but the size is specified as (y,x).

     >>> import numpy as np
     >>> from astropy.modeling.models import Gaussian2D
     >>> y, x = np.mgrid[0:500, 0:500]
     >>> data = Gaussian2D(1, 50, 100, 10, 5, theta=0.5)(x, y)

-Now, let's display the image:
+Now, we can display the image:

 .. doctest-skip::